JAlcocerT/JAlcocerT/content/blog/book-da-road-career.md

 #### CI/CD

-> Imagine you're a master chef running a restaurant.
+Imagine you're a master chef running a restaurant.

 You want your delicious dishes (software) to reach customers' tables quickly and consistently.

 That's where Continuous Integration and Continuous Deployment (CI/CD) come in—a set of practices that ensure your software is always fresh and ready to serve.

 We talked about Github Actions, but you will also encounter Jenkins, a popular CI/CD tool because it is open source, extensible, and well-documented.

 It also has a large community of users and contributors, which means that there are many plugins and resources available to help developers get started with Jenkins.

 #### Prometheus

 Prometheus is a **monitoring and alerting system** that helps developers track the health of their applications.

-> You're a guardian, responsible for keeping an eye on the health of everything within your responsability.
-Now, picture having a magical watchtower named Prometheus that lets you see the heartbeat of your software, ensuring it remains vibrant and trouble-free.

 {{< /dropdown >}}